ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

 ## Testing with the demo applications

-The `mbed-os-example-blinky` application should run after GPIO is ported.
+You can use two applications to test your port:

+1. When you've ported GPIO (and all preceeding modules), use `mbed-os-example-blinky`.
-The `mbed-cloud-client-example` application should run after the Device Management Client is ported.
-It includes a reference bootloader.
+1. When you've ported all mandatory modules, use `mbed-cloud-client-example` (the Device Management Client is part of Mbed OS, and you didn't need to manually port it).
+This test includes a reference bootloader for firmware update testing.

 ### mbed-os-example-blinky